 Weather: 21 °C annual average.
 Humid subtropical climate.
 Mild and humid winters, warm to hot summers.

 - Catalan Valentine’s day.
 Sant Jordi’s day is the Catalan version of Valentine’s day.
 It is a national holiday, and also Book Day (“Día del Libro” in Spanish).

-- FC Barcelona museum is the most visited museum of Barcelona.
+- FC Barcelona museum is the most visited museum in Barcelona.
 Yes, football is a big thing in Spain.
 FC Barcelona, also known as Barça, attracts a huge amount of fans worldwide to its museum.
 With over 1.5 million visitors in 2011, the museum was the third most visited in Spain.

 - No beaches before 1992.
 Hard to believe given the famous cities that now surround its coastline.
-It was not until 1992 Olympics that the city had its first beach.
+It was not until the 1992 Olympics that the city had its first beach.
 At the moment, over 4 kilometres of coastline accounts for 7 blue-flagged beaches.
 And according to National Geographic, Barcelona has the best beach city worldwide.